Clubs & Organizations

 - Greater Boston Math League, five-person team contests that happen once a month for 5 months in which top-scoring teams then qualify for larger contests

-The Robotics Team is an outlet for students to explore computer science, engineering, and applied physics through hands-on activities.
-Students of all levels and grades are welcome and participate in various ways.
+The Robotics Team is a venue for students to explore computer science, engineering, and applied physics through hands-on activities with electrical and mechanical systems.
+Students of all grades and experience levels are welcome and can participate in various ways.

-There are two major areas of interest.
-The first is free-form robotics using standard microcontrollers and open-source programming.
-Students here explore and learn about various topics of interest including mechanics, electric circuits, and computer programming.
-The second area is for those who are interested in inter-school contests: we annually participate the VEX Robotics competition.
-The focus here is on a larger-scale robot that must perform pre-determined functions with a given set of components.
+Students can learn about standard microcontrollers with open-source programming and explore various topics including mechanics, electric circuits, and computer programming.
+The Robotics team has also participated in the inter-school VEX Robotics competition.
+The focus here is on a larger-scale robot that must perform per-determined functions with a given set of components.
 In both cases, students work as a team to design and build their ideas from scratch.

-Debate meets weekly to practice for conferences held by the Debate Association of New England Independent Schools, DANEIS, and hosted at schools in the Boston area; we attend four or five each year.
+Debate meets weekly to practice for conferences held by the Debate Association of New England Independent Schools, DANEIS, and hosted at schools in the Boston area; we attend five or six each year.
 Commonwealth's team participates in Parliamentary Extemporaneous debates, which are unrehearsed and done in teams of two.
 Most often, resolutions are in the form of a policy to be implemented by the US Congress.
 One two-person team defends the proposition, while a second team (representing the "opposition") attempts to refute the "government's" position.
-The debated propositions can range from the serious ("The US Federal government should cut off all funding for theoretical mathematics") to the goofy ("Iron Man is more powerful than Jesus") to the goofily historical ("Be it resolved that Athens kicked more butt than Sparta.")
+The debated propositions can range from the serious ("The US Federal government should cut off all funding for theoretical mathematics") to the goofy ("Superheroes should enjoy free healthcare benefits") to the goofily historical ("Be it resolved that Athens kicked more butt than Sparta.")
+Commonwealth also participates in other forms of debate (Interpretive, Impromptu, Public Speaking), and occasionally in informal scrimmages with other teams in the Boston area.

 The club has nearly twenty members, of whom as many as a dozen go to each conference.
 Each Thursday, we conduct one full-length practice debate, and our officers work with our debate coach to provide constructive feedback to help students improve their argument formation and public speaking.

 Commonwealth's yearbook differs from larger schools' in several ways.
-Each senior has a full page, and creativity is encouraged.
-Since every student receives a yearbook, marketing is kept to a minimum, though advertising is welcomed.
-Finally, the book itself preserves the fun, offbeat feel of the School itself, rather than hewing to a predetermined format.
+Though every student receives a yearbook, each senior has a full page, and creativity is encouraged.
+The book itself preserves the fun, offbeat feel of the School itself, rather than hewing to a predetermined format.